leaf-node/swirlnet.make-population/VS-NEAT.md

 The connection weight of the gene is still inheritable from either parent if both have it.

+Removing this feature greatly increased the rate at which solutions to the XOR problem were found.

+### Future plans

 A planned feature of swirljs will be to allow use of disablement toggling as a type of post-crossover random mutation, if desired.
 This should avoid the above mentioned problems while offering a useful means of